Writing at the Graduate Level

 Graduate Writing Resources (The Portland University Writing Center) Here you’ll learn about the differences between undergraduate and graduate-level writing, research, language use, documentation, and integrating evidence.

-Temple University Harrisburg Guide To Graduate Level Writing (Temple University) This PowerPoint presentation provides students with a way to approach writing a 10-12-page paper, from finding a topic to making final edits.
+Temple University Harrisburg Guide To Graduate Level Writing (Temple University; retrieved from Utica College Resources for Graduate Students) This PowerPoint presentation provides students with a way to approach writing a 10-12-page paper, from finding a topic to making final edits.
 It also includes information on making sentence-level revision, with emphases on the following topics: clarity, semantics, positive phrases, subordination, parallel structure, and paragraph construction.
 Finally, the presentation offers a brief overview of APA citations.

 What Constitutes Graduate Level Writing?
 (University of Mary Washington) Here is “a list of features that characterize graduate level writing, each accompanied by a brief explanation.”